rflvicentini/go-gqlgen/README.md

 $ make run
 ```

-You can see some sample queris in ./api/graph/README.md
+You can see some sample queries [here](https://github.com/rflvicentini/go-gqlgen/blob/master/api/graph/README.md "here") or in ./api/graph/README.md

 ## GQLGen